Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

-\gems circumvents \psro’s limitations by being \textbf{surrogate-free}.
-Instead of storing $k$ explicit actor models and computing their full payoff matrix, it maintains a single generative model $G_\theta$ that maps low-dimensional latent codes to policies.
-Consequently, the method scales to massive conceptual populations while storing only the generator and a set of latent “anchor’’ codes.
+\gems circumvents \psro's limitations by being \textbf{surrogate-free}.\footnote{In this context, ``surrogate-free'' signifies that GEMS does not maintain an explicit, discrete set of policies to approximate the game.} Instead of storing $k$ explicit actor models and computing their full payoff matrix, it maintains a single generative model $G_\theta$ that maps low-dimensional latent codes to policies.
+Consequently, the method scales to massive conceptual populations while storing only the generator and a set of latent ``anchor'' codes.

-\gems unfolds in an iterative loop: it first solves for the equilibrium of the current meta-game using noisy estimates, then expands the game by finding an approximate best response via a bandit-like oracle.
+\gems unfolds in an iterative loop: It first solves for the equilibrium of the current meta-game using noisy estimates, then expands the game by finding an approximate best response via a bandit-like oracle.
 The full procedure is detailed below.

-While the core exposition focuses on two-player zero-sum games for clarity, the \gems framework extends naturally to more general settings.
+While the core exposition focuses on two--player zero-sum games for clarity, \gems framework extends naturally to more general settings.
 This extensibility is demonstrated by benchmarking \gems on two-player general-sum and, more broadly, \textbf{$n$-player general-sum} games.
-For the multi-player environments, the implementation leverages the PettingZoo library \citep{terry2021pettingzoo}.
-The necessary modifications to the meta-game estimators, per-player oracles, and convergence guarantees are provided in Appendix Part~\ref{app:part_II}.
+For the multi-player environments, the implementation leverages the \texttt{PettingZoo} library \citep{terry2021pettingzoo}.
+The necessary modifications to the meta-game estimators, per-player oracles, and convergence guarantees are provided in Appendix \ref{app:part_II}.

+Figure~\ref{fig:overview} provides a high-level overview of the \gems algorithmic loop.
+Rather than explicitly maintaining a growing population of policies and their full payoff matrix, \gems operates on a compact latent representation: a fixed-size generator coupled with an evolving set of latent anchors.
+At each iteration, Monte Carlo rollouts estimate the meta-game values under the current mixture, which are then used by an optimistic meta-solver to update the population distribution.
+An EB-UCB oracle selects a new latent anchor corresponding to an approximate best response, which is incorporated via trust-region amortized generator training.
+The anchor set is expanded, the generator induces updated policies, and the process advances to the next iteration.
+This closed-loop structure captures how \gems alternates between equilibrium refinement and controlled population expansion while avoiding explicit policy enumeration.